ThePsyk3y/ThePsyk3y/README.md

 ## I'm a Student and an aspiring Developer!
 - I’m currently working on a [JavaScript Caclulator][JSCalc]!
-- I’m currently learning JavaScript and NodeJS.
+- I’m currently learning JavaScript, VueJS and NodeJS.
 <br />

 ### My Known and Learning Languages :